LeetLLM

 Multiply the weights by the value vectors:

 The output replaces each original embedding with a blend of the whole sequence, weighted by relevance.
-Even in this toy example, "order" pulls slightly more from its own value (0.53) than from "delayed" (0.47), while "delayed" mixes both values nearly evenly.
+Even in this toy example, "cache" pulls slightly more from its own value (0.53) than from "grows" (0.47), while "grows" mixes both values nearly evenly.
 In a real model with 512 or 4096 dimensions, this blending happens across thousands of numbers at once.

 The same arithmetic is easy to verify without a tensor library: